 Taylor Honored at Annual Faculty Awards Banquet

 Each year, faculty in the College of Arts and Sciences are recognized for their contributions to the college, the university, and the impact of their teaching and research at the annual faculty awards dinner.
-One member of the Department of Earth and Planetary Sciences received an award at this year’s event, which took place Thursday, December 1, 2016.
+One member of the Department of Earth and Planetary Sciences received an award at the 2016 Faculty Awards Banquet.

 The College Marshal Award is the college equivalent of the university macebearer and is, therefore, the highest college honor awarded to a member of the faculty.
 The recipient of this award is selected annually by the Dean of the College of Arts and Sciences, and honors a senior faculty member who has demonstrated outstanding service to the college and the university.
 The College Marshal represents the college at the spring and fall commencement ceremonies in the following calendar year.

 Larry Taylor, professor of petrology and geochemistry in the Department of Earth and Planetary Sciences, started his distinguished career at UT in 1973.
 A year earlier, he was in the “backroom” of the Johnson Space Center during the Apollo 17 Mission advising astronauts on the moon, which included Astronaut Harrison (Jack) Schmitt, this year’s recipient of the college’s Honorary Doctorate.